mdavydov/ComputerVisionCourse/README.md

 - Graph Cuts in 3D
 - Layered motion
 - Background models
+- Neural nets for image segmentation and correspondence

 ## Module 3.
 Object Tracking and Search
 - Histograms and statistical models